MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-csharp.md

 ### Create the assistant

-Create and run an assistant with the following:
+Update the `Program.cs` file with the following code to create an assistant:

 ```csharp
 using Azure;